-Are you one of those lawyers thinking of ways to console their clients when they lose cases in Court?
-Losing a legal battle infuriates even the most loyal clients
+Are you one of those lawyers thinking of ways to console your clients when you lose cases in Court?
+Losing a legal battle can infuriates even the most loyal clients

 Morris Udall once said “I’ve been a winner and I’ve been a loser, and believe me, winning is best”.

 Maybe your clients have berated you severally for their lost cases.
 And you felt like ditching law practice and switching over to another business.

 Do you have challenges getting clients?
 Here are 7 Crazy Ways Young Lawyers Can Attract Clients

 Well, your Clients are not to be blamed for feeling very erratic when they lose cases.
 After all, the litigation process is not a child’s play.
 It takes a lot of money and time.

 There are occasions where even experience lawyers face clients’ fury which comes with losing cases in Court.
 And many of them feel like given up their law practice.